Ladenschlussgesetz

 The law provides differing regulations for pharmacies, petrol stations, shops at train stations and airports, etc.

 On 30 June 2006, as part of the Föderalismusreform ("Federalism Reform"), the regulatory responsibility for this area was devolved to the German states.
-The net effect, although the Federal law technically remains in force, the states are free to determine the opening hours of retail stores in their areas.
-All states – with the exception of the more conservative Bavaria – have made use of that option.
+Although the Federal law technically remains in force, this change means states are free to determine the opening hours of retail stores in their areas.
+All states – with the exception of the more conservative Bavaria and Saarland– have made use of that option.

 German states with varying shop opening hours

 The states have each adopted individual regulations concerning opening hours on Sundays and public holidays.
 Some continue to observe the existing Federal rules, while others have liberalized them somewhat, although the general Federal ban concerning opening on Sundays and holidays remains in effect, owing to a provision in the German constitution recognizing Sunday as a day of rest and a corresponding decision of the Federal Constitutional Court (Bundesverfassungsgericht) on 9 June 2004.